EvaMaeRey/ggplot2-extension-cookbook/README.md

 > aesthetics (color, size, position, etc) that represent variables 3)
 > from a dataset.

-You can learn so much about data via a simple 3-2-1, data-mapping-mark ggplot2 utterance.
-And further modifications could be made bit-by-bit, to completely taylor the plot to the creator’s visual personal preferences.
+You can learn so much about data via a simple 3-2-1 — data-mapping-mark — ggplot2 utterance.
+And further modifications could be made bit-by-bit, too, to completely tailor the plot to the creator’s visual personal preferences.

 All of this closely resembles to how you might sketch out a plot on a notepad or blackboard, or describe your data representation decisions to